 The disability grant is a financial assistance program provided by SASSA (South African Social Security Agency) to individuals who are physically or mentally disabled and unable to work for more than six months.
 Whether you are disabled temporarily or permanently, you are eligible for this grant if you meet the eligibility criteria.

-To be eligible, applicants must be at least 18 but not older than 59.
+Applicants must be at least 18 but not older than 59 to be eligible.
 Applicants must have a medical or functional assessment report confirming their disability.
 A healthcare professional or a disability assessment center can provide this.
 SASSA requires clinical information or a referral form to validate the applicant’s disability.
 This document should indicate that the disability is genuine and affects the applicant’s ability to work.

 Also, the applicant and their spouse must pass the Means Test.
 This test assesses an applicant’s income and assets to determine if they qualify for any social grant.
-Applicants should not be residing in a state-funded institution.
-Applicants must not be receiving any other social grant apart from disability grants.
+Applicants should not reside in a state-funded institution and must not receive any other social grant apart from disability grants.

 To proceed with the application, applicants must submit the following documents:

 Barcoded ID Documents: The applicant and their spouse must present their 13-digit barcoded ID documents.
-Applicants may use the SASSA-prescribed method to verify their identity if these documents are unavailable.
+If these documents are unavailable, applicants may use the SASSA-prescribed method to verify their identity.

 Barcoded Birth Certificate: If the barcoded ID documents are unavailable, applicants must also provide a barcoded birth certificate for their spouse.